 I have so many fond memories of going with him on hikes and learning tons of different facts about everything around me.
 (Can you tell the difference between a fir, a spruce, and a pine just by looking at ONE of their needles?
 I can — thanks to him).
 He has studied and taught about gardening and really does know all the tricks to getting plants to grow.
 It’s like he has 10 green thumbs — literally.
 I am sure his thumbs are permanently stained green from all the planting he has done.
 Years ago, he shared his secrets with our parents, who passed them on to me, and now he is allowing me to share his secrets with YOU.
 Yay!
 You should be totally excited about this.
 I know I am!

-First, you start with a tomato “start”.
+First, you start with a tomato “start”, seedlings, or transplants.
 Ask your local nursery what tomatoes grow best around where you are living, or get one of every kind and find out for yourself after the first year (Last year we tried a bunch of different varieties and we had the best success with our Early Girls and Sun Golds).
 Before planting, trim away the first row of stems sprouting near the base of the plant to encourage better growth.
-As your plant grows, be sure to prune off any “suckers” (click here for more details on pruning away “suckers”).
+As your tomato plant starts growing, be sure to prune off any “suckers” from the main stem (click here for more details on pruning away “suckers”).
+You’ll know the plant needs pruning when the leaves near the bottom are yellow.

 Dig a big hole into your soil where you want your tomato plant to be.
 (Think about twice the size of the plant you are planting.)
 Take half of the displaced soil and place it in a bucket.
 Now this is where it gets a little tricky because your “recipe” will be slightly different depending on the size of your hole.
 This isn’t measured in cups as much as it is measured in fractions.